webdevops/Dockerfile/documentation/docs/content/DockerImages/dockerfiles/include/customization-nginx.rst

 For global configuration options the directory ``/opt/docker/etc/nginx/conf.d`` can be used.
 For vhost configuration options the directory ``/opt/docker/etc/nginx/vhost.common.conf`` can be used.

-Any ``*.conf`` files inside these direcories will be included either global or the vhost section.
+Any ``*.conf`` files inside these directories will be included either global or the vhost section.